 Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 Today, we’re talking about both.
-And we’re using my real cold email templates, case study examples, and screenshots of the actual cold emails that have made me $107,500+ so far in 2017 for my freelance business.
+And we’re using my real cold email templates, case study examples, and screenshots of the actual cold emails that generated $110,500+ in 2017 for my freelance business.

 You can pick up all of my free cold email templates for freelancers right here.